NDA govt brought in fundamental change under PM Modi: Nirmala Sitharaman | Politics

 - India

-Union Finance Minister Nirmala Sitharaman on Saturday said the ruling NDA has brought in a fundamental change at the Centre under the leadership of Prime Minister Narendra Modi through its developmental schemes.
+Union Finance Minister Nirmala Sitharaman on Saturday said the ruling NDA has brought in a fundamental change in governance under the leadership of Prime Minister Narendra Modi, through its developmental schemes.

 ''Several leaders were opposing schemes like the Jan Dhan Yojana, asking how it is possible to deposit funds into their accounts (like poor and downtrodden).
 Today, there's a balance of Rs 1.60 lakh crore in the accounts opened under the scheme,'' Sitharaman said, after releasing a book titled 'Modi@20 Dreams to Delivery.'
 Sitharaman also flayed a senior political leader from Tamil Nadu for often criticising the Centre's Jan Dhan scheme, wondering how it would work.